Skip navigation

 • Other prenatal test results were not normal.

-Some health care providers recommend screening to all pregnant women.
-This is because the screening has almost no risk and has a high rate of accuracy compared with other prenatal screening tests.
+Many providers recommend screening for all pregnant people.
+This is because the screening has almost no risk and has a high rate of accuracy.

-You and your health care provider should discuss if a cfDNA screening is right for you.
+You and your provider should discuss if a cfDNA screening is right for you.

 What happens during a prenatal cfDNA screening?